junxit/us-congress-bills-110/bill.md

   > - **(2)** *Comprehensive relocation assistance* The term comprehensive relocation assistance means comprehensive assistance necessary to relocate the members of a household, and includes counseling, including counseling regarding housing options and locations and use of tenant-based assistance, case management services, assistance in locating a suitable residence, site tours, and other assistance.
   > - **(3)** *Development* The term development has the same meaning given such term in the first sentence of paragraph (1) of section 3(c) (42 U.S.C.
 1437a).

-## § 11.
+## § 12.
 Conforming amendment

-Paragraph (1) of section 24(f) is amended by striking “programs” and inserting “plan”.
+Paragraph (1) of section 24(f) is amended by striking “programs” and inserting “plans”.

-## § 12.
+## § 13.
 Authorization of appropriations

-Subsection (v)(1) of section 24, as so redesignated by section 8(1) of this Act, is amended by striking all that follows “section” and inserting “$800,000,000 for each of fiscal years 2008 through 2015”.
+Subsection (v)(1) of section 24, as so redesignated by section 8(1) of this Act, is amended by striking all that follows “section” and inserting “$800,000,000 for each of fiscal years 2008 through 2015.”.

-## § 13.
+## § 14.
 Extension of program

-Subsection (w) of section 24, (as so redesignated by section 8(1) of this Act) is amended by striking “September 30, 2006” and inserting “September 30, 2015”.
+Subsection (w) of section 24, (as so redesignated by section 8(2) of this Act) is amended by striking “September 30, 2007” and inserting “September 30, 2015”.

-## § 14.
+## § 15.
 Review

 The Comptroller General of the United States shall—

 - **(1)** conduct a review of activities, actions, and methods used in revitalization plans assisted under section 24 of the United States Housing Act of 1937 to determine which may be transferable to other federally-assisted housing programs; and
 - **(2)** make recommendations to the Congress regarding the activities, actions, and methods reviewed under paragraph (1) not later than the expiration of the 3-year period beginning on the date of the enactment of this Act.

-## § 15.
+## § 16.
 Regulations

 Section 24, as amended by the preceding provisions of this Act, is further amended by adding at the end the following new subsection: